Hi! I’m Cath

 - Shopping and dining at small, local businesses, and choosing Australian (preferably Australian-made), ethically and sustainably produced products wherever I can.
 I try to choose quality items that last.
 For my photos I was proud to be wearing two very pretty tops by Byron Bay designer, Harriet Jane Designs, sourced from my local boutique From Dust (formerly Dalcheri) in Sassafras.
 Most of my jewellery was created by local artisans.

-- I also try to support other local women in business when I do need services for my business.
+- Supporting other women in business when I need services for my business.
 A big shout out to Fi Mims for the wonderful photography, as well as Lisa Rathgen for hair and make-up and The Summer House in Torquay for the most divine location!

 - Eating organic (well, mostly), buying recycled products where possible and minimising waste in both the business and our household.

-- Being actively engaged in my local community and the wider community of women entrepreneurs.
-I currently facilitate a women’s business networking group in Kallista and ran the environment club at our local primary school for several years.
+- Utilising the flexibility I’ve created with my business to be actively engaged in my local community and the wider community of women entrepreneurs.
+I currently facilitate a women’s business networking group in Kallista, am a youth mentor through Raise Foundation, and help with a community initiative which is creating a space for reconciliation and story-telling with our local First Nations people.
+I also ran the environment club at our local primary school for several years.

-I’ll be sharing other tips and ideas on how to live and do business more ethically and sustainably from time to time on my blog.
+I’ll be sharing other tips and ideas on how to live and work more ethically and sustainably from time to time on my blog.